acf-extended/ACF-Extended/readme.txt

 * One Click: the 'Add row' button will add a layout without the selection modal if there is only one layout available in the flexible content
 * Lock Flexible Content: Disable sortable layouts using `filter('acfe/flexible/lock/name=my_flexible', true, $field)`
 * Remove action button: Remove the action button using `filter('acfe/flexible/remove_button/name=my_flexible', true, $field)`

+= ACF: Dynamic Forms =

+Manage ACF Forms from your WordPress administration.
+All ACF Form settings are available.
+But also:

+* Render multiple field groups in one single form with custom HTML between them
+* Apply custom CSS class to all fields & wrappers
+* Apply custom CSS class to fields errors
+* Group errors above the form, display them above fields, below fields or them
+* Hide form on successful submission
+* Map fields and change their settings based on the location (front-end/back-end)
+* Add multiple actions on form submission:
+* Create or Update Posts
+* Create or Update Terms
+* Create or Update Users
+* Send multiple e-mails
+* Trigger custom PHP actions
+* Integration, validation & custom submission examples in the administration
+* Display forms using `acfe_form('my_form_name')` or `acfe_form(188)` helpers
+* Display forms using shortcodes `[acfe_form name="my_form_name"]` or `[acfe_form ID="188"]`
+* The function `acf_form_head()` is not needed anymore

 == ❤️ Supporters ==